DavidWittman/eudyptula-challenge/README.md

 ### Setting up mutt to authenticate with Gmail

   1. Generate an application password in Gmail.
   2. Copy `.muttrc` from this repository to your home directory.
-Be sure to replace `USERNAME` and `APPLICATION_PASSWORD` in the provided configuration.
+Be sure to replace `USERNAME`, `REAL NAME`, and `APPLICATION_PASSWORD` in the provided configuration.

 ### Sending submissions